 “I would encourage people to invest it … I don’t think a lot of people do,” Grimes says.

-The money in an HSA can be used for any qualified medical expenses for you or your dependents.
-And, needs like home modifications, wheelchairs and walkers, and even service animals may be covered.
+The money in an HSA can be used for any qualified medical expenses — including long-term care costs — for you or your dependents.
+And, care needs like home modifications, wheelchairs and walkers, and even service animals may be covered.
 Qualified expenses can include the following and more:

 There are several instances where you can use HSA funds on your claimed dependents.
 Look into the filing status of the family member you care for to see if your HSA can pay for their medical needs, especially if they don’t have an HSA account of their own.
 If they can qualify as your dependent, you can use your HSA to pay for some of their care costs.